Mark Shaw was born January 22, 1889 and died June 4, 1978. He was a strong supporter of temperance and Prohibition.

 Mark Shaw was a minister in the Methodist Church.
 He served as a missionary to Japan for five years before WW II.
 While there, he was mainly concerned with temperance.

 His temperance roots were both in his religion and his family.
-Shaw’s father had been an evangelist.
+Shaw’s father had been an preacher.
 His mother had been a lecturer for the Women’s Christian Temperance Union (WCTU).

 Mark Shaw was also a dedicated pacifist.
 In 1938, he joined the National Council for the Prevention of War.
 In 1941, he became secretary of it.
 He became editor of Peace Action in 1955 and was a leader in Democracy Unlimited.
 In 1960, he traveled to the Soviet Union.
 During his speeches for pacifism, he was routinely heckled.
 But he always expected it and took it in stride.